pipobscure/pipobscure/_posts/2014-03-23-skepticalavenger-anonymousatheist420-via.markdown

 ---
 layout: post
-title: "> I personally can’t stand it when the blood of Jesus gets all over my car.
+title: "I personally can’t stand it when the blood of Jesus gets all over my car.
 Give that man a band-aid for Christ’s sake."
 date: 2014-03-23 12:51:23 Z
 tags: []